India extends world's biggest lockdown as coronavirus cases cross 10,000

-NEW DELHI (Reuters) - India on Tuesday extended until May 3 a nationwide lockdown for its 1.3 billion people as the number of coronavirus cases crossed 10,000 despite a three-week shutdown.
+NEW DELHI, April 14 (Reuters) - India on Tuesday extended until May 3 a nationwide lockdown for its 1.3 billion people as the number of coronavirus cases crossed 10,000 despite a three-week shutdown.

 “Till May 3, every Indian will have to stay in lockdown.
 I request all Indians that we stop the coronavirus from spreading to other areas,” he said.